MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - For HTTP-only runs, leave 443 and TLS envs unset, and (in dev) you can set `Gateway:DisableHttpsRedirect=true` to prevent redirects.

 ## 6. Identity & Authentication

+### 6.1 Admin access to Dashboard configuration (Rate Limits)

+- Admin-only pages are available after OIDC login with a user in the Admin role (or an access token with the `admin.full` scope).
+- To edit Gateway rate limits in development:
+	- Navigate to `/dashboard/admin/rate-limits`.
+	- Click “Load current”, adjust Window seconds and Default/Route permit/queue limits, and save.
+Changes apply immediately at the Gateway.
+	- In environments where CSRF is enabled, the Dashboard attaches `X-Tansu-Csrf` when the `DASHBOARD_CSRF` environment variable is set.
+- In CI/dev E2Es, Identity discovery readiness is checked at `/identity/.well-known/openid-configuration` to avoid flakiness.
+If discovery is unavailable and strict mode is disabled, UI tests may skip.

 - Identity issuer and discovery under /identity
 - Configuring OIDC issuer for downstream services (Oidc:Issuer)